Documentation & Help

 Fix to the boat with the fixing ring.
 Make sure that the valve sits as in the picture.
 This should be the final position of the assembly:

 Packrafts are usually inflated without a pump.
 For this purpose, the attached inflation bag is used.
 Depending on the size of your packraft, 5-8 air presses are enough to fill your packraft.
 The steps in detail:

-- Roll out the packraft flat and unscrew the entire valve (inner, larger screw cap): turn against the clock hand.
+- Roll out your packraft flat and unscrew the entire valve (inner, larger screw cap): turn it counterclockwise.

 - Screw cap of the inflation bag on the valve.
 Gently untwist the twisted inflation bag fabric again (without loosening the screw cap).

 - Fan air into the bag: Either pull up by fast or by holding the bag towards the air pull (if any).

 - Quickly turn the bag on top (similar to closing a dry bag)